 Best & Worst Years For Toyota Tundra 1st Generation (2000-2006)

-Toyota ventured into the full-size pickup market with the introduction of the first-generation Tundra in 2000.
+Toyota burst onto the full-size pickup scene with the initial-generation Tundra in 2000.
+Let’s see how these early models fared.

 Best Years: 2003, 2004, 2005